bramwelt/CS46X/protocol.md

           message recipients.
 *  Identity Providers (IdPs): Domains that can issue Persona-compatible identity certificates to their users.
-*  Directory Provider (DP): A key-value store that provides storage for an authenticated directory of email addresses and public keys.
+*  Directory Provider (DP): A key-value store that provides storage for a directory of email addresses and public keys in the form of user certificates and identity assertions.

 Persona and the BrowserID protocol use email addresses as identities, so it's natural for email providers to become IdPs.